Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Cache Update via Basic Gibbs Sampling

 \subsection{Gibbs sampling approach for ``virtual'' cache update}

 Let us consider discrete time instants $t=0, 1,2 , \cdots$ when virtual cache contents are updated; this is different from the continuous time $\tau$ used before.
 Let us denote the configuration in all virtual caches in the network after the $t$-th decision instant by $V(t)$, where $V(t) \in \mathcal{B}$.
+The Gibbs sampling algorithm simulates a discrete-time Markov chain $V(t)$ on state space $\mathcal{B}$, whose stationary probability distribution is given by $\pi_{\beta}(B)= \frac{e^{\beta h(B)}}{Z_{\beta}}$.